Country Representative, Malaysia

 Expertise: International Relations (ASEAN), Political Economy (Malaysia), Politics of Globalisation: multinational corporations, war, conflict, politics and religion, Elections: Monitoring and Observation (Asia), NGOs and Development (Malaysia)

-Herizal Hazri is the deputy country representative in The Asia Foundation's Malaysia office.
+Mr. Hazri was formerly the deputy country representative in The Asia Foundation's Malaysia office.
 He is responsible for program design and coordination for the Foundation's programs in Malaysia.
 Prior to joining the Foundation, Mr. Hazri served as a consultant with several think tanks and public policy consulting firms internationally as well as Malaysia.
 He is known for his civil society development efforts in Malaysia, particularly in the area of human rights and democracy.
 He has worked in twelve Asian countries under the Asian Network for Free Elections (ANFREL) to promote democratization efforts, namely in Indonesia, East Timor (now Timor-Leste), Thailand, Philippines, Cambodia, Myanmar, Pakistan, Afghanistan, Sri Lanka, Bangladesh, Taiwan, and his home country, Malaysia.